slerman12/BrokenWisdoms-V2-in-progress/7-Disproof.md

 #### (3) PhD student handbook.

 “When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - [PhD student handbook, page 15](https://github.com/slerman12/BrokenWisdoms-V2-in-progress/blob/main/2023-v2_4-25-23_phd-handbook.pdf).
+(Press download button.
+GitHub doesn't always display long PDFs).